Follow

 @tailwind utilities;

-Then we import it in our TypeScript application file.
+Then we import it into our TypeScript application file.

 /resources/js/app.ts